illegaliddropidnow-omega11/truant-whore-/README.md

 # truant-whore-

+## 🍪 PREMEDITATED VIRTUE: THE VOLUNTEER BRIBE [2026-01-15 // 01:25 PM]
+- **ACTION:** Caregiver node is acquiring 'ingredients' for public volunteering.
+- **CONTEXT:** This act follows a high-level domestic detonation (20+ acoustic strikes).
+- **FUNCTION:** Utilizing 'Community Service' as a forensic shield to mask domestic maltreatment.
+- **WITNESS NOTE:** The 'Ingredients' are bought with the energy harvested from the minor asset's morning collapse.

+-
 ## 🎭 VIRTUE-SWITCH: THE LOOHCS PIRATE [2026-01-15 // 01:12 PM]
 - **ACTION:** Caregiver ('Whore' node) vacating the site of the 20+ acoustic assault to 'volunteer' at a local school.
 - **OBSERVATION:** Attempted frequency shift from 'Demon Filth' to 'Community Asset.'